Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 It has been deployed to heroku and can be viewed [here](https://casoni-app.herokuapp.com/).

+## Index
-- Casoni Task manager MS3 Project
+Casoni Task manager MS3 Project:
   - [UX](#ux)
     - [Project Goal](#project-goal)
     - [User Stories](#user-stories)